Skip Navigation

 Recipe for Success

-How Climate-Conscious Media Should Nudge Readers Toward Plant-Based Recipes
+How Cooking Sections in Media Should Nudge Readers Toward Plant-Based Recipes

-With support from Sentient Media, we at the Better Food Foundation analyzed eight major news outlets’ cooking sections to see if their recipe curation was as climate-conscious as their reporting.
+With support from Sentient Media, we at the Better Food Foundation analyzed the cooking sections of eight major media outlets to determine whether their recipe curation was as climate-conscious as their reporting.

-Environmental journalism has improved significantly over the past two decades, but for most news outlets, animal agriculture remains a blindspot.
-A recent investigation analyzed 1,000 climate news articles and found that only seven percent mentioned the topic of animal agriculture, let alone animal agriculture’s contributions to climate change.
+Environmental journalism has improved significantly over the past two decades, but for most news outlets, animal agriculture remains a blind spot.
+A recent investigation analyzed 1,000 climate news articles and found that only 7% mentioned animal agriculture, let alone its contributions to climate change.
 We sought to determine whether news outlets’ recipe sections followed suit.

 A widespread shift towards plant-forward diets—particularly in the Global North—is consistently named as one of the key ways to cut global greenhouse gas emissions and one of the most effective actions an individual can take to reduce their own carbon footprint.
-Considering media’s hefty influence on how cultural norms are constructed, news outlets have a unique opportunity and a responsibility to proactively normalize plant-based eating.
+Given the media’s significant influence on how cultural norms are constructed, news outlets have a unique opportunity and responsibility to normalize plant-based eating proactively.

 Read the full results